bpatrik0601/BProf-Accenture-Kft.-2025-26--Angular-frontend/src/Description.md

 It retrieves live football match data from a public API (e.g., SofaScore) and displays key metrics such as goals, shots, and ball possession.
 The dashboard dynamically updates its UI colors based on the match state:

-* 🟢 Green background → when the favorite team is winning
+* 🟢 Green background → when the home team is winning
-* 🔴 Red background → when the team is losing
+* 🔴 Red background → when the away team is losing
+* 🟡 Yellow background → when the result is a tie/draw

 This initialized project can be later connected to the **Java + Playwright** backend for automated testing, CI pipelines, and API validation.